The older I get the more I just want my kitchen towels to WORK. Sure, they should look nice. But is quality too much to ask for?

 Which materials make for effective dishcloths?

-Traditionally, it was terry toweling!
+Traditionally, terry toweling was the most effective!
 These are uncut loops of cloth (think of your standard bath towel) that absorb the water.
 There’s also a waffle weave (think raised squares) or the basket weave (over under over under).

 In more recent times, microfibers have become a synthetic alternative.
 For me, there is little difference between these styles.
 It all comes down to your own personal preference.